Watch past educational presentations and see live events in real time

 Members - keep an eye on your inbox for our MACRAlerts

 Get a quick look at what's happening with MACRA

 Learn about MACRA.
-Visit our MACRA FAQs, glossary page and this section to find the most up-to-date information on this important and developing topic.
+Visit our MACRA FAQs, glossary, and resources pages to find the most up-to-date information on this important and developing topic.
 And watch your inbox for MACRAlerts.
 Each MACRAlert will provide vital MACRA news.

 On April 16, 2015, President Obama signed into law the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 As the policies passed in this new legislation are rolled out over the coming years, comprehensive changes in how Medicare pays physicians for services will be introduced.
 Reimbursement for rheumatologists and their practices will change significantly.
 The law: